IN THIS ARTICLE

 When creating your chatbot project, design it for a website, rather than for a standalone app.
 This will give you a chance to show off your skills in web design and user experience.
 Include screenshots of the chatbot in action and detailed wireframes and flowcharts that show how the chatbot works.

 Think about including at least one project that involves designing an interface for a physical appliance.
 You can show off your skills in interaction design, information architecture, and visual design by creating a functional and visually appealing interface.
 A smart refrigerator, airplane entertainment screen, or even a smartwatch would be excellent choices for this project.

-How To Promote Your UX Projects
+How To Promote Your UX Design Projects

 Once you’ve finished a few new portfolio projects, it’s time to showcase your work.
 Here’s where to promote your projects:

-Your portfolio is the best way to showcase your skills, get hired, and launch a successful career as a UX designer.
-Make sure your portfolio is easy to navigate and that it includes clear descriptions of your projects.
-If you don’t have a portfolio yet, check out some of the many online portfolio builders.
+Your UX portfolio is the best way to showcase your skills, get hired, and launch a successful career as a UX designer.
+Make sure your UX portfolio is easy to navigate and that it includes clear descriptions of your projects.
+If you don’t have a UX portfolio yet, check out some of the many online portfolio builders.

 Linking to your portfolio in your email signature is a great way to showcase it.
-It’ll also help you connect with other designers, clients, and potential employers.
+It’ll also help you connect with designers, clients, and potential employers.

 Design Platforms Like Dribbble

 Make sure to add your UX design projects to design directories like UXfol.io.
 You can also submit them to design platforms like Behance and Dribbble.
 And don’t forget about social media — sharing UX design projects on Twitter, Facebook, and LinkedIn is great for exposure.